xackery/l2net/README.md

 # L2 .NET
-L2 .NET is an automated assistant tool (commonly referred to as 'bot') for Lineage 2 that assist a player's experience during their game play.
+L2 .NET is an automated assistant tool (commonly referred to as 'bot') for Lineage 2 that assists a player's experience during their play.
 It is similar to [L2Walker](http://www.towalker.com/).

 Features
 ---